-Funding Questions
+Medicaid Funding Questions

-The following questions should be answered in relation to all payments made to all providers reimbursed pursuant to a methodology for each of the applicable services that are submitted pursuant to SMDL #13-003.
+The following questions are being asked and should be answered in relation to all amended payments made to providers paid pursuant to a methodology described in Attachments 4.19-A, 4.19-B, and 4.-19-D of this SPA.

 Section 1903(a)(1) provides that Federal matching funds are only available for expenditures made by States for services under the approved State plan.
 Do providers receive and retain the total Medicaid expenditures claimed by the State (includes normal per diem, supplemental, enhanced payments, other) or is any portion of the payments returned to the State, local governmental entity, or any other intermediary organization?
 If providers are required to return any portion of payments, please provide a full description of the repayment process.
 Include in your response a full description of the methodology for the return of any of the payments, a complete listing of providers that return a portion of their payments, the amount or percentage of payments that are returned and the disposition and use of the funds once they are returned to the State (i.e., general fund, medical services account, etc.)